 ArcGIS Urban has three user interfaces (UIs): the overview, the plan editing experience, and the project editing experience.

-Urban has two different appearance modes that affects how the user interface looks like: light and dark mode.
-Click on your user icon in the top right of the app to change the mode.
+Urban has two UI appearance modes: light and dark.
+Click the user button at the upper right of the app to change the mode.

 The overview is a complete view of all plans, projects, and indicators in a city.
 The overview UI contains the following key elements: